tasneem-abbasi/tasneem-abbasi/README.md

-# Hi there 🌱
+# **Hi there 🌱**

-**I'm Tasneem** — MS in Applied Data Analytics @ Boston University · based in Chicago · building toward **data engineering & architecture for fintech**
+**I'm Tasneem** · MS in Applied Data Analytics @ Boston University · BS in Marketing (Innovation & Design Thinking) + MIS Minor, UIC · based in Chicago

-I care about how data moves through pipelines, warehouses, and the infrastructure that turns raw market and operational data into something a business can actually decide on.
-Strong interest in financial data and the systems behind it.
+I work on the engineering side of data.
+I care about modeling it, moving it through pipelines and warehouses, and turning raw data into something a business can actually decide on.
+I'm especially drawn to how data systems are designed: where data should live, how the pieces fit, and the tradeoffs behind those choices.

+I came to data through business and design, and I treat that as an edge.
+Design thinking is really just architecture applied earlier: start from the messy real-world question, then work back to the system that answers it.
+Right now I'm deepening SQL, data modeling, and the modern data stack, heading toward analytics and data engineering.

 ---

-### 🔧 What I work with
+###  _What I work with_
-- **Languages:** Python · SQL · R · Java
+- **Languages:** Python (pandas) · SQL · R · Java
-- **Data & big data:** Spark · pandas / Polars · DuckDB · data modeling
+- **Big data:** Spark · data modeling · warehouse & lake concepts
-- **Cloud:** AWS (Certified — Cloud Foundations & Data Engineering)
+- **Warehousing & cloud:** Snowflake · AWS (Certified — Cloud Foundations & Data Engineering)
+- **Exploring:** Polars · DuckDB

-### 🏗️ What I'm building
+###  _What I'm building_
-> In progress — I'll link each repo as it goes public.
+> In progress- I'll link each repo as it goes public

+- **Data engine benchmark** — pandas vs Polars vs DuckDB vs Spark on large datasets
-- **Financial data pipeline** — scheduled ingestion of market data → S3 → transform → warehouse, with data-quality checks
+- **Data pipeline** — scheduled ingestion → S3 → transform → warehouse, with data-quality checks
-- **Big-data performance study** — pandas vs Polars vs DuckDB vs Spark on large financial datasets

-### 🎓 Currently
+###  _Currently_
-Between year 1 and 2 of grad school, deepening data engineering and the math/stats foundations behind quantitative finance.
+Between year 1 and 2 of grad school, deepening my data engineering, big-data, and analytics skills.

-### 📫 Reach me
+###  _Reach me_
 [LinkedIn](https://www.linkedin.com/in/tasneem-abbasi) · tasneem.h.abbasi@gmail.com